AlexBethel/banwebplus2/README.md

 * Add integration with the registrar published course catalog
   documents: add course descriptions and prerequisites to the GUI.
   Possibly also add degree requirements to the GUI.
-* (Very long term, probably will never happen:) Re-write the project in something other than PHP.